cherylhaz/milestoneproject2-2/README.md

 The page also has been tested at smaller screen sizes to ensure the same functionailty and an easy to use user interface across all media screen sizes.

-<h3>Bugs</h3>
-There is an ongoing bug with the initMap function to display the map.  it is has a glitch where it works 3 times out of 5 and doesn't the other times.
-By refreshing the screen a couple of times the map will load.
-This does need to be addressed but it wasn't able to be done prior to submission.

 <h2>Deployment</h2>
-This project was deployed on May 9th using GitHub Pages to ensure that during the meeting with my mentor he could see how the site works.
+This project was deployed on May 9th using GitHub Pages to ensure that during the meeting with my mentor so he could see how the site works.
 Once deployed the URL was added to the Google API access.

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
+The majority of the final site is the same as when originally deployed, the functionality and bones of the project have remained the same.
+Small updates and improvements have been made to produce a better site.

+**GitHub Repository**
+Early in the project I struggeled with getting the search function to work.
+I was using an unsuitable method.
+After struggling for a week, I decided to copy the Repository and try a different approach, this ultimatly worked and is the project presented.
+The original repository can be found at <https://github.com/cherylhaz/milestoneproject2>
+I have realized that this was not the best way to handle this and it should have been forked instead.

 <h2>Credits</h2>
 <h3>Content</h3>